Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - 9 of last 10 projects handed over within 90 days of original RERA date.

-- Supply-constrained prime corridors – Bluewaters, City Walk, La Mer – buffer the 2026 supply correction.
+- Supply-constrained prime corridors – Bluewaters, City Walk, La Mer – buffer the 2026 supply distribution.

 - Short-let gross yields among the highest non-Marina: 7.5–9.0% on 1-bed City Walk product.